The Pages: Description

 The Pages consist of two main islands, lying about 2 km apart, are similar in size.
 North Page is about 400 m long, 200 m wide and 24 m high while South Page is about 450 m long, 170 m wide and 20 m high.
 A reef which is located south-west of South Page includes two adjacent wave-washed islets, rising 1 m or so above sea level, with a combined length of 380 m.
 Geologically, The Pages are constituted of phyllites of the Brukunga Formation, formed from metamorphosed Cambrian sedimentary rocks.
 The islands are rugged; they contain no beaches and access by sea is difficult.
 There is a navigational aid on the top of South Page Island.

 Flora and fauna

 Small pockets of soil on the tops of the islands support patches of vegetation.
 Recorded plants include variable groundsel, bulbine lily, round-leaved pigface, ruby saltbush and an Atriplex saltbush.
 Silver gulls breed on the islands, which also support a breeding colony of Australian sea lions.

 A little penguin colony existed on the South Page island, with an estimated population of 200-400 birds in 1992.
 In 2009, the population had declined to "few".
 An account of the island's fauna from 1884 described little penguins as being "very plentiful" on the South Page island and mentioned the nesting site of a large eagle, which was discovered at an "almost inaccessible" location.

+In August 2026, mass deaths of crested terns were discovered on The Pages and Troubridge Island, totalling around 1,000 dead birds.
+It was "presumed" that they had died of H5N1 bird flu, in a wave which had reached Australia during June.
+On 23 August, the first confirmed case was detected in a mammal, a long-nosed fur seal found at Beachport, South Australia, leading to fears that the virus may spread to the Australian sea lions on The Pages.